What to Include in a Construction Contract?

 It is important to be proactive and understand that regardless of how strong your construction contract is, a dispute may still arise in the future.
 If you litigate your dispute by going to court, it will only add to the time and expense of the overall project.
 Most contractors include a term that requires alternative dispute resolution, such as mediation or arbitration, when a problem arises.
 Sometimes, a contract may also need to be terminated.
 Your contract should include terms addressing this issue and how it will be done, if it is ever needed.
 This can allow either party to walk away relatively easily under certain circumstances.

 Our Business and Commercial Law Attorney in Knoxville Can Draft Your Contract

 The success of any construction project rests largely on the contract that governs it.
 For this reason, it is imperative that you start any project with the strongest contract possible.
-At Brezina Law, our Knoxville business and commercial law attorney can draft a contract that is clear and that will help ensure disputes do not arise in the future.
+At Atkins Brezina, PLLC, our Knoxville business and commercial law attorney can draft a contract that is clear and that will help ensure disputes do not arise in the future.
 Call us now at 865-500-3121 or reach out to us online to schedule a free consultation with our experienced attorney and to learn more about how we can help.